Unit 4: Probability Distributions - Free Study Resources | Boundless Maths

 Minimum n = 299 trials

-A car hire firm has two cars, which it hires out day by day.
-The number of demands for cars on each day is distributed as a Poisson distribution with mean 1.5.
-Calculate the probability of days on which some demand is refused.
+A car hire firm has two cars hired day by day.
+Number of demands follows Poisson with mean 1.5.
+Calculate probability of days on which demand is refused. (e⁻¹·⁵ = 0.223)

 Solution: